A new FCS champion for a new decade.

-Here is a ranking of the 10 championship games (in descending order) by an FCS writer who attended all of them:
+Before the new storyline unfolds this week, here’s a ranking of the 10 championship games in Frisco (in descending order) by an FCS writer who attended all of them:

 10. North Dakota State 37, Jacksonville State 10 (2015)

 After missing eight games with a broken wrist, quarterback Carson Wentz returned to the lineup and accounted for three total touchdowns (two rushing, one passing) in his final career game.
 The Bison (13-2) built a 24-0 lead on their first four possessions and controlled 40 minutes, 51 seconds of game clock.

 9. North Dakota State 35, Towson 7 (2013)

 The Bison (15-0), in head coach Craig Bohl's final game with the program, became the first undefeated FCS champion since Marshall in 1996 as quarterback Brock Jensen accounted for both a TD pass and run.
 Towson junior Terrance West had 99 yards on 22 carries to finish with an FCS single-season record 2,519 rushing yards.

 8. James Madison 28, Youngstown State 14 (2016)

 The Dukes (14-1) followed up a semifinal win at North Dakota State by completing a national title season in head coach Mike Houston's first campaign.
 Junior Bryan Schor tossed two touchdown passes, senior Khalid Abdullah ran for 101 yards and two scores, and the Dukes squashed the Youngstown State run game.